DIGImend/uclogic-tools/README.md

 To build from the Git tree autotools are required and `./bootstrap && ./configure && make` is sufficient.

-To install huion-probe, use `make install`.
+To install huion-tools, use `make install`.

 Usage
 -----

+Huion-tools contains huion-probe utility which retrieves and displays parameters of Huion graphics tablets, while at the same time enabling their proprietary mode.

 Huion-probe accepts two arguments: bus number and device address.
 You can find them in `lsusb` output by looking for a device with vendor ID 256c and product